cloudian/ansible/README.md

 To run any of the playbooks:

 - Until there's a dynamic inventory adjust IP addresses in `inventory/topology`
-- Set S3 endpoint in `group_vars/s3_admin.yml`
-- customize playbook to your needs (eg. edit Users and Groups)
+- Customize playbook to your needs (eg. edit Users, Groups)
-- eg. run `ansible-playbook provision-groups.yml` to provision defined Groups
+- Eg. run `ansible-playbook provision-groups.yml` to provision defined Groups
-- run `ansible-playbook provision-users.yml` to create some Users etc.
+- Run `ansible-playbook provision-users.yml` to create some Users etc.
+- Run `ansible-playbook provision-policy` to create a basic RF=3 Storage Policy
+- Run `ansible-playbook provision-all` to apply all of the above

+When creating users, the first users' S3 keys will be stored in a file `credentials` within `cwd`, ready to be used by AWS CLI.